Coastal Corporation Ltd Partly Paidup leads losers in 'B' group

 -

-Commercial Syn Bags Ltd, Man Industries (India) Ltd, Mazda Ltd and Emami Realty Ltd are among the other losers in the BSE's 'B' group today, 15 November 2022.
+Ashapura Minechem Ltd, Sadbhav Infrastructure Projects Ltd, Ksolves India Ltd and Commercial Syn Bags Ltd are among the other losers in the BSE's 'B' group today, 16 November 2022.

-Commercial Syn Bags Ltd, Man Industries (India) Ltd, Mazda Ltd and Emami Realty Ltd are among the other losers in the BSE's 'B' group today, 15 November 2022.
+Ashapura Minechem Ltd, Sadbhav Infrastructure Projects Ltd, Ksolves India Ltd and Commercial Syn Bags Ltd are among the other losers in the BSE's 'B' group today, 16 November 2022.

-Commercial Syn Bags Ltd lost 12.75% to Rs 323.8.
-The stock was the second biggest loser in 'B' group.On the BSE, 48719 shares were traded on the counter so far as against the average daily volumes of 30611 shares in the past one month.
+Ashapura Minechem Ltd crashed 10.14% to Rs 77.5.
+The stock was the second biggest loser in 'B' group.On the BSE, 65286 shares were traded on the counter so far as against the average daily volumes of 18877 shares in the past one month.

-Man Industries (India) Ltd crashed 10.86% to Rs 80.
-The stock was the third biggest loser in 'B' group.On the BSE, 31360 shares were traded on the counter so far as against the average daily volumes of 5398 shares in the past one month.
+Sadbhav Infrastructure Projects Ltd lost 9.85% to Rs 5.49.
+The stock was the third biggest loser in 'B' group.On the BSE, 5.77 lakh shares were traded on the counter so far as against the average daily volumes of 39532 shares in the past one month.

-Mazda Ltd fell 10.08% to Rs 681.1.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 3053 shares were traded on the counter so far as against the average daily volumes of 4926 shares in the past one month.
+Ksolves India Ltd slipped 8.56% to Rs 407.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 26761 shares were traded on the counter so far as against the average daily volumes of 7127 shares in the past one month.

-Emami Realty Ltd dropped 10.03% to Rs 71.35.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 63399 shares were traded on the counter so far as against the average daily volumes of 5615 shares in the past one month.
+Commercial Syn Bags Ltd dropped 7.36% to Rs 297.5.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 38968 shares were traded on the counter so far as against the average daily volumes of 33410 shares in the past one month.

 Powered by Capital Market - Live News